CDCgov/data-exchange-hl7/fns-hl7-pipeline/fn-redactor/README.md

+## Redactor Function for HL7 Pipeline

 # TL;DR>
 This service redacts PII data out of the original message.
 Redacted fields are configurable.

 # Details:
-The Redactor service uses the HL7-PET library to perform redaction on specific fields based on configuration files.
-It loads different configuration files for CASE messages vs. ELR messages.
-It inspects specific fields (defined as HL7 paths, e.g., PID[1]-11.9) for the presence of any value and, if populated, it will substitute a value into the field based on the configured rule.
+The Redactor service uses the HL7-PET library to perform redaction on specific fields based on configuration files, loading different configuration files for CASE messages vs. ELR messages.
+It inspects specific fields (defined as HL7 paths, e.g., PID[1]-11.9) for the presence of any value and, if populated, will substitute a value into the field based on the configured rule.

 ## PID-5
 It was agreed that for PID-5, we don't want to fully "fix" the message.